Madison, WI

 Conferences

-The fellow will attend weekly didactic teaching conferences, as well as tumor boards and multidisciplinary conferences.
-Each week they will attend departmental Grand Rounds, Morbidity & Mortality Conference, and a surgical oncology teaching conference.
+The fellow will attend weekly divisional didactic teaching conferences, institutional tumor boards, multidisciplinary conferences, departmental Grand Rounds, and both divisional and departmental Morbidity & Mortality Conferences.
 While on other rotations the fellow will attend tumor boards in the following specialties (when appropriate): hepatobiliary, breast, sarcoma, melanoma, primary liver tumor, thoracic, endocrine, and high-risk pancreas (pancreas cyst patients and those with genetic risk factors).

 Research Opportunities